siffiejoe/lua-classy/README.md

     this module allows you to define multimethods.
 The dispatch works for classes created via this module, and for builtin types.

-*   Simple object construction

-    A `__call` metamethod is added to the class table so that an object can be created with something looking like a simple function call.
-You can define a constructor method which is called during object construction.

 *   Easy definition of (meta-)methods

     Storing a new field in the class table will make it available in